rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 Now write the code into a file and run it.
 Take some time to let it sink in that variables are extremely useful for two reasons:

 1. Variables give meaning to a value.
-Without the variable name, the value 1200000 could just as well be the number of people in the city of Prague.
+Without the variable name, the value 1200000 could just as well be the number of people that lives in Copenhagen.
 However, by giving the value a meaningful name, it becomes clear what the value is meant to represent.
 2. We can assign new values to variables (that is why they are called *variables*).
 That way we can change the value of `number_discovered` as new species are discovered.

 Your variable names can be pretty much anything, but they have to start with a letter or an underscore (`_`) and the rest of the name has to be either letters, numbers or underscores.
 Just to be clear: a space is *not* any of those things, so do not use spaces in variable names.
 Above all, be careful in your choice of variable names.
 Variable names are case sensitive, meaning that `count` and `Count` are two different variables.
 Stick to lower case variable names.
 That makes your code easier to read.